phisch/phinger-cursors/README.md

 You might have a settings application installed that can do this for you, but I' rather describe how to do this by manually in case you don't have one installed.

-### Distro repositories

-At the time of writing this, phinger-cursors are not yet part of any major distro repos.
-So you are not yet able to install this through your favourite package manager.

-Hopefully this will change soon enough to make installation easier.

 ## How it's made

 Phinger-cursors are designed in a [Figma](https://www.figma.com) document.
 Check out the [multi-page Figma document](https://www.figma.com/file/zU99op23bu3Cg438YkhZy8/phinger-cursors) used by this repository.